 4. Building Security: you must contact the Business Office as soon as your reservation is confirmed to make lock and alarm arrangements.

-SPECIAL NOTE: A faculty member or faculty advisor must be present throughout all after hour’s events.
-He or she is responsible for keys, arranging for the outer doors to be unlocked, returning the room to its original condition, clearing the floor of visitors, and locking up after the event.
+SPECIAL NOTE: A faculty member or faculty advisor must be present throughout all events.
+They are responsible for keys, arranging for the outer doors to be unlocked, returning the room to its original condition, clearing the floor of visitors, and locking up after the event.

 Scheduling other rooms within Grady

 There are rooms within the college that are scheduled by their departments or units.
 If you wish to schedule something in those rooms, please check with the following individuals.

 - Thomas Alexander (2-1704) is responsible for scheduling events in the PAF, 402 and 412.